Our Services

 Hi, I’m Karen.
 Yes, the good kind.

-For years, I did what many high performers in Washington, DC, do.
+For years, I did what many high performers in Washington, DC do.
 I pushed through.
 I managed.
 I delivered.
 From the outside, everything worked.
 On the inside, I was anxious, exhausted, and living with chronic pain.
 A demanding career, divorce, major health challenges, and the complexity of blending a family took a toll I could not outwork.

-I built this mobile studio because I know what it feels like to carry too much for too long.
+I built this studio because I know what it feels like to carry too much for too long.

 Frequently Asked Questions